Marsimplodation/LinuxNvidiaAIDenoiser/README.md

+# This Repo ports an Optix denoiser to linux
+you will need to install cuda toolkit and openimageio with your package manager and specify the cuda include dir.
+You will also need to Download Nvidia Optix and specify the install path in the CMakeLists.txt

+# Building instructions
+- Modifiy the include paths accordingly.
+- run:
+  - mkdir build
+  - cd build
+  - cmake ..
+  - make
+- your denoiser should now be build

+---
+# Original README

 # NVidia AI Denoiser command line tool

 This is a simple implementation of NVidia AI denoiser.
 You can find a pre-built windows distribution either on my website [here](https://declanrussell.com/portfolio/nvidia-ai-denoiser/) or in the releases tab of this repro.
 To build you will need to install the CUDA took availible from [here](https://developer.nvidia.com/cuda-downloads) and the OptiX 7.3 SDK availible [here](https://developer.nvidia.com/designworks/optix/download).